The Occupancy Conditions

 In the UK or in the European Economic Area (EEA)

-the EEA includes Iceland, Liechtenstein and Norway.
+which includes Iceland, Liechtenstein and Noway.

 Furnished